ebd622/docs/devoxx_be_2023/README.md

   * There is no standard as whtat to do if the callback itself were to fail
   * How to you deal with multiple level of nested callback?
   * Code becomes horrible
 * CompletableFuture in Java is Promises in JavaScript (42:20)
+* CompletableFuture can be in 3 states (the same like Promises):
+  * Pending
+  * Resolved
+  * Rejected

 ## Server Side Java
 #### Spring Infrastructure Deep Dive: Virtual Threads, Checkpoint Restore, Native Images